 Temporary Results Requiring Maintenance

-Nose filler results typically last 12-18 months, requiring regular touch-up treatments to maintain the appearance.
-Over time, the cost of maintenance can exceed that of a one-time surgical procedure.
+Non-surgical rhinoplasty results are more temporary than traditional rhinoplasty and require regular touch-up treatments to maintain the appearance.
+Over time, maintenance costs can exceed those of a one-time surgical procedure.

 Potential for Unnatural Appearance